1916 Irondale earthquake: Damage

 The earthquake originated near the city of Irondale, 3 mi north of Birmingham, striking just after 4 P.M. local time.
-Because the earthquake took place before Alabama had a seismograph network, its Richter scale magnitude of 5.1 is an estimate, but it is still considered the most powerful earthquake in state history, affecting seven other states.
+Because the earthquake took place before Alabama had a seismograph network, its Richter scale magnitude of 5.1 is an estimate, but it is still considered the most powerful earthquake in state history, affecting seven other states: Georgia, Indiana, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 Although there were no deaths, structural damage, including cracked windows, occurred.
 The most serious damage was in Irondale, where chimneys were toppled.
 In a two-block area, shaking wrecked fourteen chimneys, including six chimneys at one brick store which collapsed.
 Throughout the city, oscillation collapsed many other chimneys or damaged them beyond repair.
 In other cities, chimneys lost bricks and light damage occurred.
 In Birmingham, a few "poorly built" chimneys sustained damage.
 Other damage reports included extensive damage to wells; five wells in Irondale were cut off from their underground supplies.
 Lower water levels were common in both Irondale and Pell City, where one well was lowered by as much as 12 in.

 In Birmingham, the shaking prompted the evacuation of office buildings.
 A news article at the time reported that "The sensation on the upper floors of buildings was similar to that of standing on the deck of a vessel in a slight sea.
 There was the slight pitch, with the suggestion of a roll".